MachineLearningMike/Mozaic_Architecture/Architecture/Architecture.md

 - log all changes to asset/request state.
 <br>

-The only way is do deploy smart contracts on chains that cooperate with each other to form a vault module.
+The only way is to deploy smart contracts on chains that cooperate with each other to form a vault module.
 We call them vaults or vault contracts.
 <br><br>

 #### **2.2 Vaults with limited responsibility**